Simpsonville, South Carolina: History

-Simpsonville is named after Peter Simpson, a farmer from Laurens County who provided blacksmithing services and became the local postmaster.
+Simpsonville was incorporated on August 13, 1901.
+The city is named after Peter Simpson, a farmer from Laurens County who provided blacksmithing services and became the local postmaster.

 The Burdette Building, Cureton-Huff House, Hopkins Farm, and Simpsonville Baptist Church are listed on the National Register of Historic Places.

 The oldest brick building in the city is a former pharmacy built in 1886 at 101 East Curtis Street.

-The Woodside Mill, central to the local economy in the early 1900s, includes an antique water tower.
+Established in 1901, The Woodside Mill, a textile mill, became Simpsonville's largest employer.
+The Woodside Mill includes an antique water tower.

 The Simpsonville Clock Tower was built in 1987 and is the city's main landmark.

 In October 2018, a winning lottery ticket for a $1.6 billion Mega Millions jackpot was sold at the #7 KC Mart in Simpsonville.

 Geography

 Simpsonville is located in southeastern Greenville County between Mauldin to the northwest and Fountain Inn to the southeast.
 The center of town has an elevation of 264 m above sea level.

 South Carolina Highway 14 runs through the center of Simpsonville as Main Street, leading north 16 mi to Greer and southeast 5 mi to the center of Fountain Inn.
 The center of Mauldin is 4.5 mi to the northwest via South Carolina Highway 417.
 Interstate 385 passes through Simpsonville west of the city center, with access from exits 26 through 29.
 I-385 leads northwest 14 mi to the center of Greenville and southeast 28 mi to Interstate 26 near Clinton.
 Columbia, the state capital, is 89 mi southeast of Simpsonville.

 According to the United States Census Bureau, Simpsonville has a total area of 23.05 sqkm, of which 22.53 sqkm are land and 0.052 sqkm, or 0.22%, are water.